AdobeDocs/campaign-classic.en/help/web/using/content-editor-interface.md

 # Content editor interface{#content-editor-interface}

-## Editing window {#editing-window}
+## Overview {#editing-window}

-The DCE editing window is broken down into three different sections.
+The Digital Content Editor (DCE) editing window is broken down into three different sections.
 They let you view, modify and check the state of the content.

 ![](assets/dce_decoupe_window_nb.png)

 1. The **top** section is a display area for messages to the user.
 These messages indicate the status of the Web application status or the delivery being created as well as warnings and error messages related to the content.
 For more on this, refer to [HTML content statuses](../../web/using/content-editing-best-practices.md#html-content-statuses).
 1. The section to the **left** of the window is the area for editing content.
-From this area, the user can directly interact with the content using the pop-up toolbar: insert a link into an image, change the font, delete a field, etc. For more on this refer to [Editing forms](../../web/using/editing-content.md#editing-forms).
+From this area, the user can directly interact with the content using the pop-up toolbar: insert a link into an image, change the font, delete a field, etc. For more on this refer to [Edit forms](../../web/using/editing-content.md#editing-forms).
 1. The section to the **right** of the window is the control panel area.
-This area groups the different options for the editor, particularly those related to configuring the page heading and general options for a block: add a border, link a database field with an input zone, access Web page properties, etc. For more on this, refer to the [Global options](#global-options) and [Editing content](../../web/using/editing-content.md) sections.
+This area groups the different options for the editor, particularly those related to configuring the page heading and general options for a block: add a border, link a database field with an input zone, access Web page properties, etc. For more on this, refer to the [Global options](#global-options) and [Edit content](../../web/using/editing-content.md) sections.

 ## Global options {#global-options}